 “GarageBand is the most popular music creation app in the world and we’re excited to introduce these new features that incorporate the rich history of traditional Chinese music,” said Susan Prescott, Apple’s vice president of Product Marketing.
-“By adding classic Chinese instruments and new Live Loop templates, the new GarageBand app makes it fun and easy for anyone to make Chinese-inspired music right on their iOS device or Mac.”
+“By adding classic Chinese instruments and new Live Loop templates, the new GarageBand app makes it fun and easy to make Chinese-inspired music right on your iPhone, iPad or Mac.”

 “As a musician I'm always looking for ways to take my music in new directions and GarageBand has been such a great tool for me to experiment and add new elements to my songs on-the-go,” said award-winning music artist JJ Lin.
 “I love how the latest update to GarageBand adds traditional Chinese instruments along with brand new loops so I can play around with mixing traditional and modern sounds to create completely new styles.”

-Chinese localization is also significantly enhanced across the entire app, with all sounds, loops and instruments now translated to Simplified Chinese or Traditional Chinese.
+Chinese localisation is also significantly enhanced across the entire app, with all sounds, loops and instruments now translated to Simplified Chinese or Traditional Chinese.

 Pricing & Availability

 Today’s GarageBand 2.1.1 for iOS and GarageBand 10.1.2 for Mac updates are free for all existing users, and GarageBand is available for free with all new iOS and Mac devices.
-Customers with older, non-qualifying devices can purchase the app for HK$38 via the App Store® and Mac App Store.
-Users in Greater China will see these new features on iOS and OS X® by default after updating.
-Outside of Greater China, these new features are visible after updating by default on OS X and can be enabled on iOS devices in the advanced settings menu.
-For more information about GarageBand for iOS, visit http://www.apple.com/hk/en/ios/garageband
+Customers with older, non-qualifying devices can purchase the app for $4.99 via the App Store® and Mac App Store.
+Users in Greater China will see these new features by default on iOS and OS X® after updating.
+Outside of Greater China, these new features are visible by default on OS X and can be enabled on iOS devices in the advanced settings menu.
+For more information about GarageBand for iOS, visit www.apple.com/in/ios/garageband and for more information about GarageBand for Mac, visit www.apple.com/in/mac/garageband.

-© 2016 Apple Inc. All rights reserved.
-Apple, the Apple logo, GarageBand, Mac, iPhone, iPad, Multi-Touch, App Store and OS X are trademarks of Apple.
+Apple, the Apple logo, GarageBand, Mac, iPhone, iPad, Multi-Touch, 3D Touch, App Store and OS X are trademarks of Apple.
 Other company and product names may be trademarks of their respective owners.